aabails/abailey-Hugo/content/meet-the-counsellor/_index.md

 Aaron has experience working with people of all ages, but specifically youth ages 10 to 18 with anxiety, ADHD, OCD, identity exploration, family changes, grief and loss, educational concerns, substance use, and sense of purpose, among many other topics.

 Youth are frequently willing and open to making changes in their lives when they feel supported and are in a safe space.
 They are often open to exploring who they are and what is important to them, as well as how they see themselves in the future.

+## The Space

+My counselling space is thoughtfully designed to foster comfort and openness.
+It is located as a separate building on my property in Brentwood Bay, BC.
+This space is dedicated to creating a safe and confidential environment where you can feel at ease.
+With a small yet thoughtfully arranged setup, it is intended to support a therapeutic atmosphere—one where you can explore your thoughts and feelings without distraction.

 <div class="figure">
   <img src="/images/IMG_1867.jpeg" alt="Counselling office photo 1">